Candidacy Exam Information and Timeline

 - Attendance at the oral portion of the Candidacy Examination is strictly limited to the members of the Examination Committee.
 No observers, faculty or graduate students, may be present.

-- Student, Advisor, and Committee members should sign the "Report on Candidacy Exam" form ONLINE at the end of the exam at gradforms.osu.edu.
-(Approval Timing is critical for exams taking place on the llast business day before the start of a new term.)
+- Advisor and Committee members should sign the "Report on Candidacy Exam" form ONLINE at the end of the exam at gradforms.osu.edu.
+(Approval Timing is expected within 24 hours of the exam and timing is VERY critical for exams taking place on the last business day before the start of a new term.)

 - Graduate Studies Office will record the term, year and month of passing the exam and is responsible for reporting their associated salary increase for the term following the one where they successfully complete their Candidacy Exam and a new contract will be generated to confirm the new stipend.